all commercial caves in Virginia are located in the limestone formations west of the Blue Ridge

 The oldest commercial show cave in America was discovered by a hunter near Waynesboro in 1804.
-The landowner, Matthias Amend, sought to have the cave named after himself, but locals chose to name it Weyers Cave after the hunter, Bernard (Barnette) Weyer.
+The landowner, Matthias Amend, sought to have the cave named after himself, but locals chose to name it Weyers Cave after the hunter Bernard (Barnette) Weyer.
 Later it was called Grottoes of the Shenandoah, but since 1926 is has been known known as Grand Caverns.

 Grand Caverns was privately owned until 1974, and operated by the Upper Valley Regional Park Authority between 1974-2009.
 When the cities of Staunton and Harrisonburg and the counties of Augusta and Rockingham dissolved their regional park authority, the Town of Grottoes took ownership and responsibility for offering commercial tours.1

 Volunteers from the National Speleological Society started to support this publicly-owned cave, when it requested assistance in preparing a new cave map prior to the 2006 bicentennial.
 New mapping determined the cave was closer to four miles long rather than just one mile.
-The process re-discovered the original entrance to Fountain Cave, and led to the discovery of nearly a dozen new caves.2
+The process re-discovered the original entrance to Fountain Cave, and led to the discovery of nearly a dozen new caves.

-Other commercial caves in Virgina have been renamed as well.
+Other commercial caves in Virginia have been renamed as well.
 In late 2002, the National Park Service re-opened the old Cudjo Cave at Cumberland Gap National Historic Park.
-Within the park, paved Highway 23 through the gap was obliterated after the Cumberland Gap Tunnel was completed and the approximate countours of the historic road were restored.
+Within the park, paved Highway 23 through the gap was obliterated after the Cumberland Gap Tunnel was completed and the approximate contours of the historic road were restored.
 At the end of that process, the National Park Service restored the most historic name of the cave, Gap Cave.
 At other times, it has also been known as King Solomon's Cave and Soldier's Cave.3

 The Thomas Jefferson referred to it as Gap Cave in his Notes on the State of Virginia, and indicated that it was a "blowing cave."
 In such caves, daily temperature changes trigger movement of outside air through the cave entrance, into or out of a cave in which air temperature is consistent throughout the year.4

-In 2010, tourism declined in an economic recession and Crystal Caverns at Hupp's Hill (also known as Hupp's Cave and Battlefield Crystal Caverns) closed after being open to the public since 1922.
+In 2010, tourism declined in an economic recession.
+Crystal Caverns at Hupp's Hill (also known as Hupp's Cave and Battlefield Crystal Caverns) closed after being open to the public since 1922.
 The Crystal Caverns at Hupp's Hill name reflects the purity of the Chambersburg formation limestone, which resulted in crystals that sparkled when illuminated.